uinb/fusotao-docs/docs/how-to-run-dex-upon-fusotao.md

 to create a new table.

-*NOTICE*: the base and quote are not inner codes but legal token code on Fusotao chain, e.g.
+*NOTICE*: the base and quote are not inner codes but legal token code on Fusotao chain, and every token code must refer to a valid token contract deployed NEAR.
+E.g.

 0 -> $TAO (fusotao-token.near)
 1 -> $USDT (dac17f958d2ee523a2206206994597c13d831ec7.factory.bridge.near).

-All the token codes must refer to a valid token contract deployed NEAR.
 Before the token can be traded on Fusotao, it must be registered in the trustless [Octopus Bridge](https://mainnet.oct.network/bridge/near/fusotao/).
 The registering itself is also permissionless, but must be executed by the Ocotopus Network operator mannually at present.
+We have suggested the Octopus Core team to post the config on Github.

 2. Insert a command into the `t_sequence`